This Day In Writing History

 Verdoux becomes a professional bluebeard, marrying rich women for their money, then murdering them.
 The funniest scene finds Chaplin in a rowboat, trying in vain to drown his latest wife, played by comedienne Martha Raye.

 In the 1950s, while continuing his work as a freelance writer, James Agee became a Hollywood screenwriter.
-Although his screenwriting career was derailed by his alcoholism, Agee would co-write the screenplays for two classic films, The African Queen (1951) and Night Of The Hunter (1955).
+Before his screenwriting career was derailed by his alcoholism, Agee would co-write the screenplays for two classic films, The African Queen (1951) and Night Of The Hunter (1955).

 The African Queen, directed by John Huston, was an adaptation of C.S.
-Forester's novel about British missionary siblings (Robert Morely and Katharine Hepburn) in German East Africa during the outbreak of World War I.
+Forester's classic novel about British missionary siblings (Robert Morely and Katharine Hepburn) in German East Africa during the outbreak of World War I.

 Humphrey Bogart co-starred as Charlie Allnut, the grizzled Canadian boat captain who delivers their mail and supplies and later attempts to rescue Hepburn from the Germans after her brother dies.